jmesnil/jmesnil.net/weblog/2014-09-05-how-to-shoot-a-bottle-of-beer.md

 In order to build the catalogue, I want to have an uniform style for all pictures with a pure white background and a square format (to keep the respective size of the bottles).

-In this post, I'll explain the process I haved used for the latest box (available mid-september).
+In this post, I'll explain the process I have used for the latest box (available mid-september).
 For september 2014, one of the beers is the [St. Stefanus Blonde][stefanus], brewed in Belgium.

 <figure style="max-width:319px;">
   <a href="http://www.st-stefanus.com/us/authentic-abbey-beer/belgian-blonde-beer"><img src="http://www.st-stefanus.com/file/serveFile/1363194384737" alt="St. Stefanus Blonde"></a>